 The home is notable for its Usonian Automatic design, and the retention of the original Wright-designed furnishings and fabrics.
 The floor plan and structural design is based on two foot squares.
 The concept was to have a house that could be "automatically" built by the owner.

 The Frank Lloyd Wright Pappas House Foundation is a non-profit corporation formed under the laws of the State of Missouri.
 A set of bylaws are in place with a nine member Board of Directors.
-An application to the IRS for a tax exempt status under Section 501(c)(3) has been submitted.
+The IRS has approved a tax exempt status under Section 501(c)(3):

 The City of Town & Country has indicated support for preserving the Pappas House.
 Discussions are taking place about the possibility of having the house be part of a municipal park.
 The possibility of the park being named after a major donor exists.